sarapeddy/saga-implementation-with-Spring-Boot/slides/tutorial.md

 ### 1. Task Definition with JSON File

-For each task, just like for each workflow, you need to define not only the name but also any associated **metadata**.
+For each task, just like for each workflow, we need to define not only the name but also any associated **metadata**.
 These typically follow a standard configuration that doesn’t require many modification.
 Below it is reported an example that corresponds to the `check_credit_card` task in our workflow:

 ```json
 {